-How does our curriculum build upon previous learning? КSЗ Students understand how creative images can create an effect on the audience.
+How does our curriculum build upon previous learning?
+KS3 Students understand how creative images can create an effect on the audience.
 Student analysis in English underpins the overall understanding of the way in which author's specific choices can influence the audience.
 Further development of the context of narratives and non-fiction texts develop their understanding of the reasons behind director choices.
 KS4 Building on KS3 student ability to focus on specific techniques and the effect they create, then work together to create the overall idea or effect of the film or story.

 What do students do with this knowledge or these skills?
-How do we help students secure this knowledge in long-term memory?

 Apply analytic skills developed during KS3 to the different medium of film.
 They focus on director's choices and how they both create an effect on the chosen audience, as well as creating a contextually important message.
 Using literacy skills inherent in both KS2 and KS3 combined with the analytical writing style developed in English to explore key moments in films.
-Through use of retrieval practice at the start of lessons Homework based on exploring key sequences in films Questioning that draws upon prior knowledge and skills utilised in previous lessons Modelling for both written and production pieces to secure knowledge and skills for students to apply independently